 Y. Michael Twersky

-Y. Michael Twersky concentrates his practice on complex litigation, including primarily on insurance, antitrust, and environmental litigation.
+Y. Michael Twersky concentrates his practice primarily on representing plaintiffs in complex litigation, including on insurance, antitrust, and environmental matters.

-In the past, Mr. Twersky has worked on a wide variety of insurance matters including an insurance case in which a Federal District Court found (on Summary Judgement) that a large insurance company had breached its policy when it denied benefits under an accidental death insurance plan.
-Mr. Twersky has also worked on a number of antitrust class actions alleging that pharmaceutical manufacturers wrongfully kept less expensive generic drugs off the market, in violation of the antitrust laws, including In re Skelaxin (Metaxalone) Antitrust Litigation, 1:12-md-02343 (E.D.
-Tenn.) ($73 million settlement).
+In the past, Mr. Twersky has worked on a wide variety of insurance matters including an insurance case in which a Federal District Court found on Summary Judgement that a large insurance company had breached its policy when it denied benefits under an accidental death insurance plan.
+Mr. Twersky has also worked on a number of antitrust class actions alleging that pharmaceutical manufacturers wrongfully kept less expensive generic drugs off the market, in violation of the antitrust laws, including: In re Skelaxin (Metaxalone) Antitrust Litigation, 1:12-md-02343 (E.D.
+Tenn.) ($73 million settlement in 2014), and In re Solodyn Antitrust Litig., 14 MD 2503 (D. Mass.) (combined settlements in excess of $76 million in 2018).
+Mr. Twersky has also represented inmates in connection with allegations that various inmate calling services charged unreasonable rates and fees in violation of the Federal Communication Act.